GWS 2023 – Agenda – Day 2 – Test

 Water Business Outlook

-Rising inflation and interest rates, the climate imperative, pressure for localisation, lavish public spending in the GCC and the Middle East, pressure on budgets in Europe and the developing world.
+Rising inflation and interest rates, the climate imperative, pressure on budgets, crazy acquisition multiples, corporate reinvention, and the drive for sustainability.
 What does it all mean for the business of water?
 Here we assemble some of the key players and the most insightful pundits to turn it all into credible insight.

 • Ian Elkins, Editor-in-Chief, Global Water Intelligence (GWI)